 Depending on your situation, a life settlement may be a better option than an Accelerated Death Benefit.
 A life settlement will likely provide you with more money than an ADB, making them a valuable alternative for those looking to maximize the cash return on their policy.

 If you don’t need life insurance coverage anymore, a life settlement can free you from the burdensome premium payments that you’d still be obligated to pay after receiving an ADB.
 Many life settlement providers also offer competitive quotes, compared to the nonnegotiable quotes associated with ADBs.

 Another reason to choose a life settlement is if your policy doesn’t have an Accelerated Death Benefit rider.
 If you don’t have an ADB provision and you’ve recently received a terminal diagnosis, you can opt for a viatical settlement, a type of life settlement specifically geared toward policyowners with a terminal illness.

-Accelerated Death Benefits serve as crucial financial cushions for many policyowners, providing them with money for medical and living expenses after life-altering diagnoses.
-If you think you may qualify for living benefits, or simply want to learn more, below are a few key takeaways:
+An Accelerated Death Benefit rider serves as crucial financial cushions for many policyowners, providing them with money for medical and living expenses after life-altering diagnoses.
+If you think you may qualify for an accelerated death benefit rider, or simply want to learn more, below are a few key takeaways:

 - Accelerated Death Benefits are living benefits paid to policyowners who meet certain health criteria.